amanraox/Algorithm-Testing/README.md

+# Algorithms Testing
-## Automated script to test c++/python/java codes for algorithmic problems by generating random tests
+Automated script to test c++/python/java codes for algorithmic problems by generating random tests

 ### .bat file for testing in windows